 The dampening and ride of a penny board is different than a wood longboard and you’ll have to test it out to see if you like it or not.
 They are advertised as being great for barefoot skating, which is awesome… until you bump your barefoot with the wheel and rip a toenail off.
 We definitely never recommend doing this...

-If you are looking for portability, a penny board is a great option, but so is a wood mini cruiser.
-We like the feel and flex of wood a bit more and only offer wood boards here.
+If you are looking for portability and durability, a penny board is a great option, but so is a wood mini cruiser.
+We like the feel and flex of wood a bit more but the color options can make the penny board feel more customizable to your unique style.

 Wood decks are built with more concave than a penny board and feature a wider platform for stability and cruising.
 They also have grip tape for the most control which is easy to replace.

 Are Penny Boards good for beginners, should I buy a penny board?

 If you are just starting out, it’s in your best interest to grab something with more deck space so you can adjust your feet and have great balance.
 This extra length will make it much easier to start.
 Here's a collection of 27" boards available at Warehouse.

 The small original style Penny® board is 22" long and will be hard to ride if you're just starting.
-The nickel board is 27" and will be a bit easier.
+The nickel board is 27" and will be a bit easier but these boards range in size options and can even be found as long as 36".

-If you are starting out but need portability, than a wood mini cruiser or a smaller penny board will be a great fit, but like we said above, smaller will be tougher to learn on!
+If you are starting out but need portability, than a wood mini-cruiser or a smaller penny board will be a great fit, but like we said above, smaller will be tougher to learn on!
+The fact that the penny board is portable and lightweight means that you can easily travel with it and always bring a board along.
+You can easily fit it in your bag for plane travel.
+It is also a good option for cruising the block or performing traditional skate tricks since it is so lightweight.

 Where to buy penny boards?